 Although considered as a rapid and easy test to detect antibodies, HIA comes with certain disadvantages.
 For example, the assay cannot be used to detect antibodies that are not cross-reactive to the specific viral subtype tested.
 In this case, HIA should include all possible subtypes of a virus to effectively detect antibodies.
 This is not always possible to conduct.

 Moreover, there are other aspects of adaptive immune responses against a virus, including T cell responses and antibody responses directed against viral components other than hemagglutinin protein.
 These components of the immune system cannot be detected using HIA.

 What is a passive hemagglutination assay?

-In passive hemagglutination assay, red blood cells generally collected from sheep, chick, or human are coated with antigen and incubated with biological samples to detect the presence of corresponding antibodies.
+In passive hemagglutination assay, red blood cells generally collected from sheep, chicks, or humans are coated with antigen and incubated with biological samples to detect the presence of corresponding antibodies.

 During incubation, antigens present in the sample competes with the antigen attached to the red blood cells for binding with corresponding antibodies that are also present in the sample.
 Afterward, the degree of hemagglutination is assessed to detect antibodies.